d-ney/pixitris.js/README.md

 # pixitris.js

-A free, open source, web-based block stacking and score attacking clone reminiscent of a certain cold war era classic that begins with T.
+A web-based block stacking and score attacking clone reminiscent of a certain cold war era classic that begins with T.
 Free and open source, forever.